Eric Gill: Paedophilia, incest, and sexual abuse

 Despite MacCarthy's revelations, for several years Gill's reputation as an artist continued to grow but, following the exposure of other high-profile paedophiles, this changed with groups and individuals calling for the removal of works by Gill.

-In 1998, a group, Ministers and Clergy Sexual Abuse Survivors, called for the Gill's Stations of the Cross to be removed from Westminster Cathedral, leading to a debate within the British Catholic press.
-There were calls for Gill's statue of St Michael the Archangel to be removed from St Patrick's Catholic Church in Dumbarton.
+In 1998, a group, Ministers and Clergy Sexual Abuse Survivors, called for Gill's Stations of the Cross to be removed from Westminster Cathedral, leading to a debate within the British Catholic press.
+There were calls for Gill's statue of St Michael the Archangel to be removed from St Patrick's Catholic Church in Dumbarton in Scotland.
 In 2016, some residents in Ditchling objected to a proposal to erect a plaque by the village war memorial which would have identified Gill as the maker of the monument.

 In January 2022, a man climbed the façade of Broadcasting House and damaged the statue of Prospero and Ariel with a hammer, while another man shouted about Gill's paedophilia.
-Nearly 2,500 people had previously signed a petition, on the website 38 Degrees, asking for the work to be removed.
-Guildford Cathedral announced in February 2022 that it was considering a 'new interpretation' concerning Gill's statues of Saint John the Baptist and of Christ on the Cross which are on their building.
+Some 2,500 people had previously signed a petition calling on the BBC to take the work down.
+In May 2023 the statue was again attacked by a man wielding a hammer.
+Since April 2025, the restored statue has been encased in a protective glass box to prevent further damage.
+Guildford Cathedral announced in February 2022 that it was considering a 'new interpretation' concerning Gill's statues of John the Baptist and of Christ on the Cross which are on their building.
 Several organisations, including Save the Children, resolved to stop using typefaces designed by Gill.

 When, in 2017, the journalist Rachel Cooke contacted museums holding Gill's work to question what, if any, impact the abuse revelations had on their policy towards showing material by him, the majority refused to engage with her.
-A notable exception was the Ditchling Museum of Art + Craft, which holds many examples of Gill's work and also Gill family objects.
-Previously, in October 2016, the museum had held a workshop, Not Turning a Blind Eye, with artists, curators and journalists invited to discuss how to address Gill's behaviour in its exhibition programme.
+An exception was the Ditchling Museum of Art + Craft in East Sussex, which holds many examples of Gill's work and also Gill family objects.
+In October 2016, the museum had held a workshop, Not Turning a Blind Eye, with artists, curators and journalists invited to discuss how to address Gill's behaviour in its exhibition programme.
 This resulted in a 2017 exhibition Eric Gill: The Body and a commitment by the museum to include at least one display highlighting Gill's offending in its permanent exhibitions.
-However in 2022, The Observer reported that it appeared that the museum had decided to reduce the prominence given to Gill's work among its exhibits.
+In 2022 The Observer reported that it appeared that the museum had decided to reduce the prominence given to Gill's work among its exhibits.